Site Logo

 Short Poon hill Trek Highlights: Highlights

-- Visiting the Gurung Museum in Ghandruk to learn about the indigenous Gurung community’s history and customs.
+• Gurung Museum Visit: Explore the Gurung Museum in Ghandruk and learn about the history, customs, and heritage of the indigenous Gurung people.

-- Enjoying the remote and majestic beauty of the Annapurna mountain range and experiencing a sense of accomplishment upon completing the trek.
+• Magnificent Mountain Scenery: Enjoy spectacular views of the Annapurna mountain range throughout the trek and experience a rewarding sense of achievement upon completing the journey.

 Short Poon hill Trek Overview: Overview